 Communication System Characteristics As illustrated in Fig. 1, seven antennae were also modeled to exist within the network.
-Each antenna was initially to have an infinite range and bandwidth capacity.
-In addition, a simple information request behavior rule was adopted, stating that equipped vehicles request route information at the start of their trip, and at a fixed 60s time interval thereafter.
-The initial travel request message was set to be 26 bytes long while the enroute messages were set to be 64 bytes [1].
-Vehicles make requests to the antenna nearest to their current x-y position.
+Each antenna was initially modeled to have an infinite range and bandwidth capacity.
+In addition, a simple information request behavior rule was adopted, stating that equipped vehicles request route information at the start of their trip and at a fixed 60-second time interval thereafter.
+The initial travel request message was set to be 26 bytes long while the en-route messages were set to be 64 bytes [1].
+Vehicles made requests to the nearest antenna to their x-y position as they traveled along the network.